balaji1974/python-and-machinelearning/05 - Pandas/README.md

 car_sales.index

-# Statical information about dataframe
+# Statical information about dataframe - only on the numeric column
 car_sales.describe()

 # Gives complete information of the dataframe